241209-NET/Team4.FRONTEND/README.md

     3. Add the sub-categories for the list in the Navigation Bar.
     4. Add Credit card authentication
     5. Allow different levels of access (i.e admin, subscriber, etc.)
+    6. Validation of username (Valid email, Unique for each user)

 ## ERD Diagram: